5G-MAG/Getting-Started/pages/v3c-immersive-platform/tutorials/v3c-immersive-platform-in-android-streaming.md

 ```
 git clone --recurse-submodules https://github.com/5G-MAG/rt-common-shared.git
-cd rt-common-shared/avcodec-build/
+cd ~/rt-common-shared/avcodec-build/
 docker build -t ffmpeg-builder:27 --build-arg NDK_VERSION=27.2.12479018 .
 docker run -v /$(PWD)/build/ffmpeg/aarch64:/usr/build/ffmpeg --env TARGET_ABI=aarch64 --env ANDROID_API_LEVEL=35 ffmpeg-builder:27
 ```

 In Windows, the build artifacts can be found in your user folder `.\build\ffmpeg\aarch64`.

-As we are targeting an Android device, once compiled, the .so libraries from the build artifacts' lib directory can be included into the ./External/avcodec/7.1/Android/arm64-v8a/lib directory of the rt-v3c-unity-player.
+As we are targeting an Android device, once compiled, the .so libraries from the build artifacts' lib directory can be included into the ./External/avcodec/7.1/Android/arm64-v8a/lib directory of the rt-v3c-decoder-plugin.

+Make sure the ndk is available in the Android directory.

 At this point, back in the directory of the rt-v3c-decoder-plugin, we can compile for Android:

 ```
-cd rt-v3c-decoder-plugin
+cd ~/rt-v3c-decoder-plugin
 ./Scripts/build_android.sh release all
 ```

 We can now copy the plugins into the rt-v3c-unity-player directories:

 ```
-cd rt-v3c-unity-player
+cd ~/rt-v3c-unity-player
 ../rt-v3c-decoder-plugin/Scripts/copy_libs.sh ./Packages/V3CDecoder/Runtime/Plugins release Android
 ```